alekseykulikov/backbone-offline/README.md

 * Run `bower install` to install dependencies
 * Run `cake watch` for auto compilation files of CoffeeScript
 * Make sure that specs are green `open /spec/spec_runner.html` and start development
 * You can suggest a feature or report a bug on [github](https://github.com/Ask11/backbone.offline/issues)

 ### Examples

 * [Saveidea](http://saveideanow.com/demo_app) is a web-app for storing ideas, that appear in your mind during the day.
 It uses this library to work offline in the browser.
 * [Dreamy](http://dreamyapp.herokuapp.com/) is a super simple web-application which allows to write your dreams ([open source](https://github.com/Ask11/dreamy)).

-### Change Log

-* 0.3.0: Checkup localStorage quota, fixed bugs with full-sync, added auto runs incremental sync and manual sync on fetch
-* 0.2.0: Fixed bugs, added `onLine()` method, added `autoPush` option, upgrade to Backbone 0.9.2
-* 0.1.1: First public release.
-Fixed bugs, added comments and documentation, refactoring
-* 0.1.0: Library was extracted from project http://saveideanow.com

 ### Special thanks